SputnikTeam/rebar_grizzly/README.md

-# Rebar hotsync plugin
+# Rebar grizzly plugin

+Rebar plugin for erlang hot code upgrade.
+Synchronizes (reload and _save_) beam files on remote nodes with your application's `ebin` dir.

+Grizzly uses only long names for rpc.

 ## Installation

-To install this plugin, you need to add it as a dependency to your rebar application:
+To install grizzly, you need to add it as a dependency to your rebar config:

 ```erlang
 {deps, [